 Malaysian troops are negotiating with about 100 men from the Philippines who have identified themselves as the ‘royal army’ of the Sulu Sultanate, which has a historic land claim to the area, say police.

-KUALA LUMPUR, MALAYSIA – It’s around an hour by speedboat from Sulu in the southern Philippines to Sabah in the Malaysian part of Borneo, a route often plied by fishermen, traders, and migrants.
-The maritime route goes from what is the poorest part of the Philippines to eastern Malaysia, and many make the journey in search of work, joining the 10 million or so Philippine citizens that moved abroad to find jobs.
+KUALA LUMPUR — It’s around an hour by speedboat from Sulu in the southern Philippines to Sabah in the Malaysian part of Borneo, a route often plied by fishermen, traders, and migrants.
+The maritime passage goes from what is the poorest part of the Philippines to eastern Malaysia, with many making the journey from the Philippines in search of work, joining the 10 million or so Philippine citizens that moved abroad to find jobs.

 But when on Tuesday around 100 men arrived in batches to – and depending on what account you read – camp out in, or occupy a village called Lahud Datu, it soon become clear these weren’t the usual fishermen or migrant workers.